atrauzzi/legacy-gerty/readme.md

 ### Credits

 Like what you see?
 Have a question or suggestion?
+Feel free to get in touch, either via github or my profile.

 Gerty is created by [Alexander Trauzzi](http://profiles.google.com/atrauzzi)